IanDolfi57/MIDIPlayer/README.md

 -------------------------------
 PUBLIC FUNCTIONS:
 void playMIDI(FILE file, int pin) -> Start playing the song in the specified MIDI file on the specified pin void stop()                       -> Stops the song from playing, but it does not close the file.
-The song can still be resumed after void start()                      -> Resumes the song from where it stopped after stop() had been invoked
+The song can still be resumed after. void start()                      -> Resumes the song from where it stopped after stop() had been invoked